Skip to content

 Overview

 Scalars are scalar model variables used to specify model-wide numerical properties and echoed output levels.
 They are the equivalent of the text input SCALAR section.
-All of the parameters are interpreted as text and can be replace by ENVVARS.
+All of the parameters are interpreted as text and can be replaced by ENVVARS.

 Tables